gegarciaar/gegarciaar/README.md

 - 👋 Hi, I’m @gegarciaar
-- 👀 I’m interested in software development and architecture
+- 👀 I lead large software development teams.
+I’m interested in software development and architecture
 - 🌱 I’m currently learning...
 Rust!
 - 💞️ I’m looking to collaborate on architecture projects
 - 📫 You can reach me at gegarciaar@gmail.com